Opinion | What a difference Bernie Sanders made

 In effect, Sanders split the difference, staying on the ballot to gather delegates and influence the party but formally ending his campaign with warm words about Biden.
 Sanders’s relationship with Biden was always better than his rapport with Clinton, and Sanders always felt that Biden had a personal commitment to working-class voters whose standard Sanders saw himself as lifting.

-But the biggest difference maker was President Trump.
-“Hillary was polarizing on our side,” Welsh said in an interview.
+But the biggest difference-maker was President Trump.
+“Hillary was polarizing on our side,” Welch said in an interview.
 “Trump is unifying on our side.”

 If the threat a Trump presidency posed to the country was not as obvious to many as it should have been in 2016 — partly because few expected Trump to win — the peril a reelected Trump would represent to democratic institutions is obvious across the party.
 The Democrats’ desire to defeat Trump not only fed the surge to Biden after his defeats in Iowa, New Hampshire and Nevada, but also influenced Sanders’s own thinking once Biden started winning.

-Welsh sees Sanders as central to Biden’s chances of winning support from a “progressive left who don’t particularly support the Democratic Party as an institution but whom we need to get out to vote.”
+Welch sees Sanders as central to Biden’s chances of winning support from a “progressive left who don’t particularly support the Democratic Party as an institution but whom we need to get out to vote.”

 Rep. Pramila Jayapal (D-Wash.), another Sanders supporter and co-chair of the House Progressive Caucus, also hopes Sanders can push Biden to address the concerns of voters who may have drifted to Trump or were indifferent to Democrats because “their lives are in such a state of devastation.”